IgnacioCastro0713/CQBus.Mediator/README.md

 # CQBus.Mediator

 CQBus.Mediator is a lightweight, extensible library for implementing the Mediator design pattern in .NET applications.
-It simplifies communication between components by decoupling senders and receivers, making your codebase more maintainable and testable.

 ## Features